HumeAI/hume-evi-next-js-starter/README.md

 1. Create a Git Repository for your project.
 2. Provide the required environment variables.
 To get your API key and Client Secret key, log into the portal and visit the [API keys page](https://beta.hume.ai/settings/keys).

+## Support

+If you have questions, require assistance, or wish to engage in discussions pertaining to this starter template, [please reach out to us on Discord](https://link.hume.ai/discord).